qintarra/C-Sharp/Tasks/Extensions_task/README.md

 - the **CountNotLetter** method, which extends the String type and returns the number of characters in the string that are not Latin letters.

+- the **IsDayOff** method, which extends the DayOfWeek type and returns the boolean value true if it is a weekend (Saturday or Sunday) or the boolean value false if it is a weekday.